-You’r getting married in Costa Rica.
-You have lots of decisions to make.
-One of the more important decisions is choosing your wedding photographer.
+You’re getting married in Costa Rica and you have lots of decisions to make.
+One of the more important ones is choosing your wedding photographer.
 After all, the photos are how you will remember your wedding day.

 This is the first article of a two-part series what will help you choose the the wedding photographer that’s right for you.
 This page has a number of questions that will help you narrow down the short list of photographers you made with the help of our first article, How to Choose a Wedding Photographer, which is a great guide for the preliminary research you can do before contacting any photographers.

 1. How do you classify your photography style?